catenax-ng/tx-item-relationship-service/docs/arc42.md

 ### Communication and integration

 All interfaces to other systems are using RESTful calls over HTTP(S).
-Where central authentication is required, a common Keycloak instance is used.
+Where central authentication is required, a common OAuth2 provider is used.

 For outgoing calls, the Spring RestTemplate mechanism is used and separate RestTemplates are created for the different ways of authentication.